Achraf-elma/Click-prediction-project/README.md

 Setting up the environnment
 -
-* Download or clone the repository: https://github.com/Mehdqtx/Click-prediction-project.git.
+* Download or clone the repository on branch master from : https://github.com/Mehdqtx/Click-prediction-project.git.
 * Open the file.
 * Place yourself at the route directory inside de folder.
 * Compile the project using: